Human Factors in eHealth

 Jill, Freyne, Principal Research Scientist, Health & Biosecurity (affiliate member)

 2015 – ongoing

 In these projects we investigate human factors for health and collaborate with with others to design new health service technologies and assessment tools.
-The main goals of our work are to create eHealth technologies in a human-centered approach that help enhance health outcomes, service efficiency and reduce cost of healthcare delivery.
+The main goals of this work are to create eHealth technologies in a human-centered approach that help enhance health outcomes, service efficiency and reduce cost of healthcare delivery.

 One in five Australian children has some sort of speech or language disorder.
 If left untreated, this can lead to poorer educational outcomes, reduced employment prospects and increased likelihood of social, emotional and mental health issues.
 Early detection can significantly reduce acute health care and ongoing social costs, however, the current system is overburdened and 15% of children have to wait more than one year for professional assessment.
 We aim to develop a mobile speech assessment that can be used by child carers to test for potential speech disorders in young children.
-We incorporate game-ification to encourage children to speak a set of specific words that can be processed and provide an assessment of developmental issues.
+We investigate and incorporate game-ification to encourage children to speak a set of specific words that can be processed and provide an assessment of developmental issues.

 The tool provides decision support and recommendations about whether or not professional follow up is needed.
 This will allow to better identify children needing early speech pathology intervention.
 This will reduce specialist time needed in the assessment process, reduce long waiting lists, and help bridge social inequities of service access.
 The system incorporates signal processing and machine learning techniques to automatically identify if words are correctly pronounced by using phoneme segmentation, classification and diagnostics.
 Classification outcomes are compared to age and gender specific norms to determine the likelihood of specific issues and whether referral should be recommended.